-Sr. No. Project Section Mitigation Measures Responsi bility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency prohibited at night if unavoidable then follow the nighttime working protocols. night.
+Sr. No. Project Section Mitigation Measures Responsik oility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency prohibited at night if unavoidable then follow the nighttime working protocols. night.
 Construction campsite Delivery vehicles are prohibited from queuing on public roads CC PIU & CSC No queuing delivery vehicles on public roads Monthly Same as the above B.5.3 Road/access Closure B.5.3.1 Community disturbance increase in traffic Flag persons are to be provided where the plant cross/meet the village road.
 CC PIU & CSC Flag persons provided Weekly At road partial closure The contractor's Community Liaison Officer collaborates with communities to identify sensitive areas and inform communities before movement.
-CC PIU & CSC No complaint received Monthly Settlement in the project area D.C.
-Haa lth and Cafaty of The)Mouldous Request for road closure must be approved by the relevant authority CC PIU & CSC As per Approved TMP Once for each closure Throughout construction period B.6.1 Ith and Safety of The General construction works B.6.1.1 Health and safety of provisions The contractor shall prepare and submit occupational health and safety plan.
+CC PIU & CSC No complaint received Monthly Settlement in the project area Request for road closure must be approved by the relevant authority CC PIU & CSC As per Approved TMP Once for each closure Throughout construction period B.6.
+Hea B.6.1 Ith and Safety of The General B.6.1.1 Health and safety The contractor shall prepare and СС PIU & CSC Submittal and Regularly as At the B.0.1 construction works 5.0.1.1 of provisions submit occupational health and safety plan.
 This plan will need to describe all jobs, their risks, and the controls that will reduce risks; these controls may include PPE, restrictions on activities or locations, and other measures.
 Those who work near water, with heavy equipment will need special training so those hazards can be managed.
-The contractor will ensure the use of Personal Protective Equipment (PPE) for his labours during the construction period; CC PIU & CSC Submittal and approval of Labour Management plan.
+The contractor will ensure the use of Personal Protective Equipment (PPE) for his labours during the construction period; 7 10 t 000 approval of Labour Management plan.
 As per the guidelines provided in Labour Management Procedure of SFERP.
 The number of reported accidents.
 The number of reported near-misses.
 Non-compliance observed.
-Community complaints.
-Regularly as specified in the monitoring plan At the Construction area of sub- project sites under Rain/Flood Affected Roads
+Community complaints. specified in the monitoring plan Construction area of sub- project sites under Rain/Flood Affected Roads

-Sr. No. Project Section Environmental Mitigation Measures Responsil bility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency To overcome the drinking water contamination issue, at each construction camp, the contractor shall install a solar-operated domestic water filter/150GDP with Ultraviolet (UV) to ensure safe and healthy drinking water for the workforce.
+Sr. No. Project Section Environmental Mitigation Measures Responsib oility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency To overcome the drinking water contamination issue, at each construction camp, the contractor shall install a solar-operated domestic water filter/150GDP with Ultraviolet (UV) to ensure safe and healthy drinking water for the workforce.
 The Contractor will display sign boards and banners about traffic diversion at places on detour routes; Community liaison will be maintained during the construction stage and GRM will be established to address complaints related to safety hazards.
 B.6.2.1 Health and safety of Staff The contractor will submit an accident report to the Engineer following an accident on site.
 The report must detail actions to be taken to reduce the risk of occurrence CC PIU & CSC Submittal of the accident report Monthly Same as above Qualified health and safety manager will be appointed by the Contractor CC PIU & CSC Qualified health & safety manager present on site Monthly Same as above The contractor shall engage a full- time first-aider on-site Contractor to have the on-call doctor CC PIU & CSC On-site Presence of qualified medical practitioners and first aid facilities Monthly First aid center